mlabate/apollographql-spacex-booking/README.md

-# SpaceX Launch Reservation App
+# SpaceX Seat Reservation App

 This is an interactive full-stack, GraphQL-powered app with the Apollo platform, for reserving a seat on an upcoming SpaceX launch.  🚀